 - Proof of disability benefits.
 The affected service members are eligible for VA compensation.
 Disability benefits count as evidence since your condition suffered significantly while on the base.

-What Damages Can You Claim?Due to negligence, victims may claim one or more non-economic and economic damages.
+Due to negligence, victims may claim one or more non-economic and economic damages.
 Some losses allow compensation for future expenses in addition to past ones.
 The number of damages you can recover affects the value of your case.

 - Lost income: The effects of hazardous chemicals may prevent someone from attending work.
 They have to take days off to go through extensive treatment.
 Furthermore, a person can get compensation if they miss a promotion or need retraining.